arriel96/nuzlocke_choicer/README.md

 With somoene has upgrade's or the material information better the one's that i use, please send me a spreadsheet from google docs and i coud try to use for a better scrip.

+About runnig the script, is just a simple python program, it's not soo hard to find a tutorial to run this scripts, it's a basic lerning program level.

 Enjoy.